 If you find that you’re paying attention in class and you’re doing all your work, but still not satisfied with your progress, don’t stop there.
 There are so many resources on the Internet to help you improve your Maths mark – more than you can imagine.
 So use them.

-There are many written online tutorials and videos available.
+There are many written online tutorials and videos available such as online tutors.
 Youtube is a great tool for learning, so if you’re having trouble understanding a concept, you can often find many in-depth and clear explanatory videos there.